 “The best thing you can do when traveling is letting your dog know, ‘you’ve got this,'” says Gannon.
 “The more praise we can give them, the more confident they become.”

-DO: Keep Up Good Routines & A Calm Tone
+DO: Keep Up Good Routines and a Calm Tone

 - Practice leadership and being calm.